From Confused to Confident: Taking the Guesswork out of Bible Study

-To help you get there, consider the Scripture Confident through the Bible course.
-You have the option of enrolling in the first two modules only.
+To help you get there, consider the Scripture Confident through the Bible series.
+You can access the first three lessons of this series for FREE!!
 That's where you'll start with that regular habit of prayerful Bible study and then venture into the details of making good textual observations.

 3. Build Your Interpretation on Your Observations.